ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-ecosystem/nft.md

 Furthermore, thanks to their transparency and traceability, the authenticity and ownership of an NFT authorization token can be easily verified.
 This enables quick and efficient verification, ensuring convenient access to various platforms, services, or restricted content.

-It is also worth mentioning that NFTs provide flexibility and adaptability in managing permissions.
+It's also worth mentioning that NFTs provide flexibility and adaptability in managing permissions.
 Since NFTs can be programmatically encoded with specific access rules or attributes, they can adapt to different authorization requirements.
 This flexibility allows for fine-grained control over access levels, granting or revoking permissions as needed, which can be particularly valuable in scenarios that require hierarchical access or temporary authorization restrictions.

 One of the services currently offering NFT authentication is [Playmuse](https://playmuse.org/), a media service built on the TON blockchain.
 This service aims to attract Web3 musicians as well as other creators.